 …and here he is, among the waves.

-The sun was slipping below East Pentire on arrival at Fistral beach in Newquay, for this winter afternoon re-visit.
-The Headland Hotel still caught the sun, as did Towan Head and the white lookout post, over Little Fistral to the east.
+The sun was slipping below East Pentire on arrival at Fistral beach in Newquay.
+The Headland Hotel still caught the sun, as did Towan Head and the white lookout post that sits above Little Fistral to the east.
 On the beach, there was a sense of a Scottish gloaming, countered by the roaring surf of the ebb tide.
 A big Atlantic storm was forecast, time to get home before dark and light the fire.

 All that the beach gives to Andy.